Anna Hammond, Executive Director

 Whitney Reuling, Program Manager

-Jenn So, Administrative Assistant
+Jenn So, Executive Assistant

 Jenn started working at her parents’ restaurant at the age of 10 and has never known a time when food was not at the center of her life.
 Her earliest memories are of emulating her mother’s technique at a cold wok with dried beans and sharing scratch-made meals around the dinner table nightly.
 Since her gastronomic curiosity sparked so early on in life, she constantly strives to inspire others to create adventurous taste buds.